 The Internal Audit Function ("IAF") of the Group is outsourced.
-The cost incurred for the outsourced of internal audit function in respect of the financial year 2022 amounted to RM10,500.00.
+The cost incurred for the outsourced of internal audit function in respect of the FPE 2023 amounted to RM10,500.00.

 The IAF's primary role is to provide assurance to the Audit Committee on the adequacy and effectiveness of the risk, control and governance framework of the Group.